Do You Need a Lawyer to Get Child Support in Ontario? A Barrie Parent’s Guide

 - Change-in-circumstances: Job loss or raises require a Motion to Change; waiting risks arrears and interest.

-- Out-of-province/international payors: FRO relies on ISO (Interjurisdictional Support Orders); cross-border enforcement adds delay.
+- Out-of-province/international payors: FRO (Family Responsibility Office) relies on ISO (Interjurisdictional Support Orders); cross-border enforcement adds delay.

 - Communication breakdown: Skipping mediated negotiation hardens positions and sends you to court too fast.